StarExec/StarExec/distribution/INSTALL.markdown

 # Installation Notes

-This document describes how to describe Starexec and its dependencies on a Linux system.
+This document describes how to describe StarExec and its dependencies on a Linux system.

 ## Java

-Starexec requires Ant to build, and has been tested with version 1.9.2.
+StarExec requires Ant to build, and has been tested with version 1.9.2.
 An installation guide for Ant is below, or you may use any applicable package manager.

 http://ant.apache.org/manual/install.html

 ## Apache Tomcat

-Starexec depends on Apache Tomcat 7.0.64.
-While newer versions may work, we have frequently seen that even minor version releases of Tomcat can have breaking changes for Starexec, so using a different version of Tomcat is not recommended.
+StarExec depends on Apache Tomcat 7.0.64.
+While newer versions may work, we have frequently seen that even minor version releases of Tomcat can have breaking changes for StarExec, so using a different version of Tomcat is not recommended.

 A full release of Tomcat is included in the starexec package under the `distribution/` directory.
 This is identical to a release that you can download from Apache, with the exception that the `mysql-connector-java-5.1.22-bin.jar` and `drmaa.jar` files are included in the `lib/` directory.
-These `.jar` files are required for Starexec to connect to its database and backend, and as such we recommend that you install Tomcat using the provided archive.
+These `.jar` files are required for StarExec to connect to its database and backend, and as such we recommend that you install Tomcat using the provided archive.
 If you would like to install a clean copy of Tomcat, you will need to copy the MySQL connector and DRMAA files to the new lib directory.